Lambeth: Buildings and churches

 The church of St Mary-at-Lambeth is the oldest above ground structure in Lambeth, the oldest structure of any kind being the crypt of Lambeth Palace itself.
 The church has pre-Norman origins, being recorded as early as 1062 as a church built by Goda, sister of Edward the Confessor.
 It was rebuilt in flint and stone between the years 1374 and 1377.
 The tower is the only original part still to survive, as much of the church was reconstructed by 1852.
 The church was de-consecrated in 1972 and since 1977 it has been the home of the Garden Museum.

 Lambeth Palace is the home of the Archbishop of Canterbury and has been occupied as a residence by the Archbishops since the early 13th century.
 The oldest parts of the palace are Langton's Chapel and its crypt, both of which date back to the 13th century.
-Although they suffered greatly from damage in the Second World War, they have seen been extensively repaired and restored.
+Although they suffered greatly from damage in the Second World War, they have since been extensively repaired and restored.
 Morton's Tower, the main entrance to the palace, was built in 1490.
 The Great Hall, rebuilt over different centuries but primarily following damage during the English Civil War, contains the vast collections of the Lambeth Palace Library.
 Later additions to the palace including the Blore Building, a newer private residence for the Archbishop, which was completed in 1833.
 The Albert Embankment, finished in 1869 and created by the engineer Sir Joseph Bazalgette under the Metropolitan Board of Works, forms the boundary of Lambeth.
-The embankment includes land reclaimed from the river and various small timber and boat-building yards, and was intended to protect low-lying areas of Lambeth from flooding while also providing a new highway to bypass local congested streets.
+The embankment includes land reclaimed from the river and various small timber and boatbuilding yards, and was intended to protect low-lying areas of Lambeth from flooding while also providing a new highway to bypass local congested streets.
 Unlike the Thames Embankment on the opposite side of the river, the Albert Embankment does not incorporate major interceptor sewers.
 This allowed the southern section of the embankment (upstream from Lambeth Bridge) to include a pair of tunnels leading to a small slipway, named White Hart Draw Dock, whose origins can be traced back to the 14th century.
 Centuries later, Royal Doulton's pottery works used the docks to load clay and finished goods for transport to and from the Port of London.
 The refurbishment of White Hart Dock was carried out as part of a local art project in 2009, which included the addition of wooden sculptures and benches to the 1868 dock boundary wall.